 I do use alder on request.
 It is a softer less durable wood than sycamore, nevertheless it was the wood of choice throughout the industrial revolution.
 It comfortably molds to the shape of the foot over time and for an urban clog it's durability is acceptable.
 It rots if permanently damp so is not so good in country mud.

 The leather I use is crust dyed chrome, between 2 - 4 mm thick and waterproof.
 I haven't used veg tan cowhide leather for over 20 years as it is neither waterproof nor supple.
 It's generally too stiff to be initially comfortable and it's stitch strength is poor.
-It was never used in traditional clogmaking.
+It was little used in traditional clogmaking.
 Waxed Kip was veg tanned but it was Water Buffalo derived.
 I don't use the thin predyed [sprayed] chrome leather as it is altogether too thin and looks, I think, naff.
 It only came to be used in clogmaking when makers were desperately trying to produce cheap footwear.
 However patent leather was used for some dancing clogs in late victorian times.

 I hand dye each pair to the customer's wishes but cannot promise to get an exact match as the leather has so much oil within its structure that it inevitably influences the final colour.
 Hides vary in their oil content and there are even variations within each hide.
 Like stoneware pottery glazes, the nature of the materials preclude exactitude and the lighter the colour requested the more problematical.
 One cannot dye a leather (that is infuse its structure) white so this is the one colour I will not do - I do not use paints.
 As of 2005 I have sourced 40 year old rolls of waxed kip clog leather, so I can now finally use my half round bottom glazer in anger! [don't ask, well if you must]